VilemR/meshtastic-custom-mods/README-MODS.md

 Communication with users in a different cluster should be done through a dedicated channel specifically created for this purpose.
 It is recommended to use a pre-shared key (PSK) shared among **users permitted to access this feature in both clusters**.
 If Slingshot (filter) is active, it will only forward packets with a known channel.
 Any packet with an unknown or unrecognized channel is dropped (to avoid unnecessary packets are rebroadcastet to other clusters).

 #### Message Forwarding from Default Channel
 Messages sent to this node on the default channel—when addressed directly to this node—can be **rebroadcast to all reachable nodes, including those in both the local and remote clusters**.
+Messages sent on default channel to all are not rebroadcasted via sling-shot to other clusters at all.